 The Grand Gateway Economic Development Association plans to continue the PICK Transportation service after the grant period ends.
 They are currently locating new funding sources through conversations with local medical facilities, dialysis partners, and various educational institutions to support continued operations and expansion of the service into new communities.

-Additionally, the project team plans to release an RFP to select a new technology partner to manage the booking and dispatching components of the microtransit service.
+Additionally, the project team released an RFP to select a new technology partner to manage the booking and dispatching components of the microtransit service.
 Ultimately, Grand Gateway Economic Development Association and project partners hope to continue leveraging PICK Transportation as an avenue to create a more sustainable and fluid transportation system.

 Mobility-on-demand transportation solutions have the opportunity to fill travel gaps and promote mobility as a right.
 By leveraging technology, using established relationships among transportation providers, and engaging in forms of outreach, PICK Transportation was able to bring affordable, on-demand transportation to tribal nations and other communities in rural Oklahoma.